Self-Organization of Multicellular Systems

 Biology

-In close collaboration with experimental groups, we use this mechanical, physical understanding to understand how these emergent mechanical properties affect and constrain tissue deformations during development and hence answer different biological questions.
+In close collaboration with experimental groups, we use this mechanical and physical understanding to solve biological problems.
 One question of interest is:

 How is robust development possible in spite of large amounts of biological variability and mechanical constraints?